YCChenVictor/blog-frontend/_posts/CS/Internet/2021-04-21-Internet-4-How-DNS-works.md

 ## Why?

-The numbers has no means for human being, so usually we may want a kind of phone book to check the numbers from website name.
+The numbers has no means for human being, so usually we may want a kind of phone book to check the numbers from website name (Domain Name).
+With Domain Name registered in the DNS, it is easier to memorize as human-being.

 ## How?